SpartzInc/automation_object/README.md

 We will try to get a decoupled version out by Jan/Feb 2015.
 This gem does work well for our purposes, but I wanted to warn you beforehand so I wasn't making empty promises.

+My assumption is that interactions with the framework from the outside and configurations will remain entirely the same.
 Also we will probably hold off on adding large features/changes until the more complete decoupled version is ready.

 ### Usage